Mettur Dam in Salem

 History of Mettur Dam

 Rising in Mercara in Karnataka, Cauvery the largest river in South India traverses a great deal of eastern slope in the Western Ghats.
 On account of the discharge of the river, the place experiences a great deal of flooding during the south west monsoon.
 Cauvery then enters Karnataka whilst it is joined by the tributaries Lakshmana thirtham and Hemavathy.
 It also partakes in irrigating lands through the Shivasaamudram dam in the Tamil nadu-Karnataka border but prior to that it is joined by another tributary Kabini.
-The river then runs in a gorge 15 miles below the Hogenekkal falls and it is joined by tributaries of Palar in the west, Thoppiar and Chinnar in the east.
-Further down, the catchment area is under the influence of North-East monsoon with the possible flood in November and there Bhavani, Noyyal and Amaravathi joins the Cauvery River.
-The main objective behind the erection of the dam is to avert the surfeit water due to floods to the irrigation lands.

 Before it enters Trichy, Cauvery splits up into northern branch of Colernoon and the Southern branch called Cauvery itself.
 In Trichy, the two branches rejoin to form the Srirangam Island.
 At the juncture, the Great Anicut forms the prime irrigation system in Tanjore.
 Cauvery then drains off to the bay of Bengal as a trivial stream.